 Exhibiting Your Artwork

-Anyone can exhibit their artwork at Origami Convention 2009, whether a single piece or a tabletop, but space must be reserved in advance.
-If you have artworks, photos, or other origami-related materials, bring or send them.
-If you plan on participating in exhibition, you must register and request space.
-Not all space requests can be fully granted (we have limited space), but everyone who asks will get something.
-Please complete the Exhibition tear-off sheet in your mailed registration packet or use one of the following links:
+Anyone can exhibit their artwork at the Origami Convention 2010, whether a single model or several, but space must be reserved in advance.
+If you plan on participating in the exhibition, you must send your request to exhibit by June 12.
+Not all space requests can be fully granted (due to limited space), but we will try to accommodate all requests.
+Please complete the Exhibition tear-off sheet if you requested a mailed registration packet or use one of the following links:

-Note that if you want to exhibit at the convention, you'll have to volunteer to monitor the area for at least one hour.
-Please complete the Volunteer tear-off sheet in your mailed registration packet or use one of the following links:
+If you want to exhibit at the convention, you'll have to volunteer to monitor the area for at least one hour.
+This ensures that the area is supervised at all times, and visitors really enjoy having knowledgeable artists available.
+You will need to sign up for your shift when you set up your exhibit.
+Note: if you are teaching more than four hours, you are exempt from this requirement.
+Please complete the Volunteer tear-off sheet if you requested a mailed registration packet or use one of the following links:

 Please note that there are no sales in the exhibition area.